jmattivi/PSHoneywellThermostat/README.md

 # HoneywellThermostat
-Utilizes the total connect comfort endpoint
+Utilizes the Honeywell my total connect comfort endpoint to control thermostats

+WORK IN PROGRESS....